My 16 Careers • Reinventing Identities as a Web Design Agency (Part 11/16)

 Effortlessly, I could transform floaty ideas into digital products, vague identities into succinct branding decks, and business aspirations into functional websites.
 More important, I could help a client see their greatness and glory, and map those onto the world wide web.
 I was doing this without even knowing I was doing it.

 It'd be another 9 years before I fully comprehended the nature of our soul, which is to express itself organically, regardless of egoic control.
-Here, my soul expressed itself through the Sacred Brand Archetypes of Alchemist (primary) and Innocence (secondary).
+Here, my soul expressed itself through the Sacred Brand Archetypes of Alchemist (primary) and Innocent (secondary).
 By now, neither of these archetypes were new, but they were new to each other in this primary / secondary expression.
 Who knew?!?

 In this series...